Estuary

 Cons

-• Limited Connectivity Outside AWS: While AWS Glue offers excellent integration within the AWS ecosystem, it only offers less than 20 connectors to other systems in total.
+• Limited Connectivity Outside AWS: While AWS Glue offers excellent integration within the AWS ecosystem, it only provides less than 20 connectors to other systems.

 • Complexity with Large Jobs: For extremely large-scale jobs, AWS Glue’s performance can sometimes become slower or require careful tuning of Data Processing Units (DPUs), adding complexity to scaling efficiently.